-- The most obvious option is the desktop tile that is listed on the startpage.
-Just left-click on it with your mouse and you are taken to the classic desktop where you can run traditional programs.
+- The first option is the Desktop tile that is listed on the Startpage.
+Just hit the left-click on it with your mouse and you will get classic desktop where you can run traditional programs.

-- Another option is to click on a desktop program that you have linked on the startpage.
-This opens the program on the desktop so that you leave the startpage this way.
+- Now, another option is to click on a desktop program that you have linked on the Startpage.
+This opens the program on the desktop so that you leave the start-page this way.
 Instead of placing the desktop tile in the top left corner of the screen, you can place another program that you run very often there to load the desktop and it with a tap on the return key

-- Press Windows-C, click on Search, and enter desktop here.
+- Press Windows-C, click on Search and enter desktop here.
 You can then click on desktop to be taken there as well.
-Not really an option unless something is really broken on your system.
-You can however use the search to find and load a desktop program, which takes you to the desktop again as a consequence.
+This is a bit lengthy process but it may help you when nothing else is working.
+You can, however, use the search to find and load a desktop program, which takes you to the desktop again as a consequence.

-- Update: You can use Windows-E to launch the desktop right away, or Windows-D which also opens the desktop.
+- Update: There is a very easy way to switch between these two screens which is using the combination of Windows + E to launch the desktop right away or Windows + D which also opens the desktop.
 The majority of shortcuts, e.g. Ctrl-Shift-Esc or Windows-M also take you to the desktop.